hita03/Sales-Report-Generator/README.md

 I came across a lot of Bootstrap tags and elements, such as **Modals**, **Cards**, **Alerts**, **Dropdowns** and **Tables** that I experimented with in this project, which I did not/was not required in completing the other CS50W Projects' requirements.

-Thank You, for reading this far, and to CS50, for giving an abundance of knowledge to students like me.
-I have grown substantially through this experience, all credits to CS50!
+Thank You, for reading this far, and to CS50 Web, for giving an abundance of knowledge to students like me.
+I have grown substantially through this experience, all credits to CS50 Web!